BIGJRA/BIGJRA.github.io/_raw/rejuv/main_ep_02.md

 - Yes (Nim +2)
 - No. (Nim -2)

-She'll give you the *Room ID Card!* When you are back in the cave, the wall to the left of the bottom stairs contains a *Super Potion,* and the one above and right of the top stairs contains a *Reverse Candy.* Head into Sheridan Village to the north.
+She'll give you the *Room ID Card*!
+When you are back in the cave, the wall to the left of the bottom stairs contains a *Super Potion*, and the one above and right of the top stairs contains a *Reverse Candy*.
+Head into Sheridan Village to the north.

 ## Sheridan Village